-Over recent years, we have witnessed increases in global warming.
-Rising temperatures impact workplaces and expose workers, particularly those performing physically demanding tasks and working outdoors in direct sunlight, to acute mental and physical health risks from heat stress.
-In response, some governments and industry social partners have begun to address the challenges of working in excessive temperatures by introducing a range of legislative and regulatory measures, often initiated through established collective bargaining arrangements.
+Over recent years, we have witnessed increases in and risks at work emerges from the numerous and global warming.
+Rising temperatures impact workplacproactive interventions reported in this study.
+Ines and expose workers, particularly those performing adequate heat management by employers not only physically demanding tasks and working outdoors in poses severe health risks to workers but also results direct sunlight, to acute mental and physical health in corporate losses and significant employers' liabilrisks from heat stress.
+In response, some governments ities.
+Increasing bottom-line risks and liabilities for and industry social partners have begun to address employers include: the challenges of working in excessive temperatures Human rights risks: A lack of due diligence and by introducing a range of legislative and regulatory non-compliance with heat safety regulations can measures, often initiated through established colleclead to severe human rights violations, including tive bargaining arrangements.